-If you have been keeping crayfish as pet, or maybe you are new to it, it is possible you might have noticed your female crayfish carrying tiny round things on her tail, well, those things are her eggs.
-First you may be surprised and will wonder ‘ what in the world are those things? ‘.
+If you have been keeping crayfish as pets, or maybe you are new to it, it is possible you might have noticed your female crayfish carrying tiny round things on her tail, well, those things are her eggs.
+First, you may be surprised and will wonder ‘ what in the world are those things? ‘.
 They are just eggs.
 Now the question you might be asking is, how do I tell if they are fertilized.

-When a female crayfish wants to lay eggs and hatch them, she will look for a hidden place to stay, like burrowing the soil, in order stay peaceful and safe, because carrying those eggs on her tail makes her very dull and therefore vulnerable.
+When a female crayfish wants to lay eggs and hatch them, she will look for a hidden place to stay, like burrowing in the soil, in order to stay peaceful and safe, because carrying those eggs on her tail makes her very dull and therefore vulnerable.

 At this stage, anything could attack her, even her fellow crayfish and once her prey fishes may turn to her predators.

 Sometimes people could tell if the eggs are fertilized if they can be seen under the female’s tail.
 (Berried)